 Finally, when all that heavy work is done—and it can and should be done sometime between September and March or April—it would be time for cosmetics that may be possible with improving weather: washing, cleaning, waxing, buffing, painting, repairing gel coat cracks, and dings.
 I usually do varnish, but Dave does the rest, except for fiberglass repair.
 There are many good spring cleanup products on the market and everyone I know seems to favor a different kind (and their boats all look good), so I’m not going to get into that.

 I’ll also make the engines and gearboxes work harder than usual on these two spring outings.
-My guide will be a test procedure used by Steve D’ Antonio, PMM technical editor, when he’s checking out a boat.
-His practice, which includes significant time in the engine room while under way with an infrared pyrometer, was explained in detail in the April issue of PMM.
+My guide is a test procedure employed by Passagemaker hall of famer Steve D’ Antonio when he’s checking out a boat.
+His practice, which includes significant time in the engine room while under way with an infrared pyrometer, can be found here.
 Read it, please.

-Once everything is finished, spring commissioning is over—until next fall.
+Once everything is finished, spring commissioning is over—that is, until next fall.